tasmota/docs/MQTT.md

 > Use `%prefix%` and `%topic%` tokens at all time within your FullTopic definition!

 ### GroupTopic
 Having two devices with the same topic allowed for MQTT commands to be sent once to make the devices act in conjunction.
 That inspired a third topic called GroupTopic.
 Devices with the same GroupTopic will all listen to that GroupTopic and react to the same MQTT command sent to it.
-You can use this to take gloal actions like updating firmware on all devices or split up devices into different groups using a unique GroupTopic for each group.
+You can use this to take global actions like updating firmware on all devices or split up devices into different groups using a unique GroupTopic for each group.

 ?> Default GroupTopic is `tasmotas`